Authored by David Morton, Sales and Solutions Director at Arvato CRM Solutions

 This enables a joined-up picture of a customer across an organisation, but also means that agent and automated tools like chatbots can deliver a fast and smooth response to any enquiries, at every stage of the customer journey.
 Ultimately, this reduces customer effort, delivering an experience that will stand-out in their minds, and supports them coming back time and time again.

-Being able to draw on a central customer record will be particularly important in a shared vehicle world.
+Being able to draw on a central customer record will be particularly important in customer care automation in a shared vehicle world.
 The prospect of being able to switch vehicles, at any time, increases the chance of drivers having questions about what they’re driving.
 Knowing what experience a driver has with similar cars, as well as previous questions they’ve asked customer support teams, will mean agents can offer relevant, personalised and helpful responses – first time and every time.

 The road ahead